Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 A large number of changes are made to skinned mesh entities at runtime during the binding phase.
 The skinned mesh entity is reparented directly to the skeleton entity and given the `CopyParentWorldTransformTag` component.
-In Unity Transforms, the `LocalTransform` is also set to `Identity` and modification will result in undefined behavior.
+In Unity Transforms, the `LocalTransform` is also set to `Identity` and further modification of it by the user will result in undefined behavior.
 The entity will also be given the internal cleanup component `SkeletonDependent` and the chunk component `ChunkSkinningCullingTag`.

 The skinned mesh entity will go through a skeleton binding phase where an attempt is made to compute bone indices for the bind poses.
 If this operation